 Eating soy, nuts, oats, barley, whole grains, fruits, and vegetables coupled with an active lifestyle and plenty of rest can help you manage cholesterol effectively.
-It is always better to avoid developing tendencies of high cholesterol level by manging it through diet, discipline and exercise.
+It is always better to avoid developing tendencies of high cholesterol level by managing it through diet, discipline and exercise.
 Prevention is always better than cure.

 Child Obesity- Who is at risk?

-Of late, it has been observed that many children are way off their normal growth chart and at a risk of being obese.
+Of late, it has been observed that many children are way off their normal growth chart and at risk of being obese.
 When a child’s weight trajectory is not proportional to his/her height it means that he/she has a lot of fat accumulation which is not healthy for their growth.
 If left unchecked, this might lead to various chronic ailments as they grow.

-This rise in child obesity can be attributed to the following factors
+This rise in child obesity can be attributed to the following factors:

-- Sedentary Lifestyle: Children nowadays preoccupy themselves with video games and television which cuts down their daily dose of physical activity
+- Sedentary Lifestyle: Children nowadays preoccupy themselves with video games and television which cuts down their daily dose of physical activity.

 - Lack of Exercise: Parents are so focused on academics and marks that they don’t involve them in sports and other physical exercises.
 This not only increases their stress levels but also the level of fat accumulation.